DroidKaigi/conference-app-2023/README.md

 ### Component

-`Component` refers to the smallest, indivisible units of UI that serve specific roles and are less likely to have dynamic content.
-Examples include `TimetableItem` and `TimeText`.
+`Component` refers to the more granular units of UI that serve specific roles and are less likely to have dynamic content.
+Examples include `TimetableListItem` and `TimeText`.

 Through clear delineation of roles and responsibilities of different composables, this classification assists in enhancing code organization and maintainability.